hackclub/winter/acornitum.md

 Here's a brief layout of what I'll be doing:

+Firstly, I'll be designing the case in Tinkercad, and 3D printing it out.

-Basically, I'll firstly connect the switches with the PICO board.
+Then, I'll connect the switches with the PICO board.
 After everything has been lined up, I will solder them together.

 Then, I'll put the switches into the board, and screw in all of that together.
 These two steps are probably going to take a while, since I have practically no experience with hardware.